Same-day Filing

 imgStandard Corporation

-This $199 Wyoming incorporation package includes everything you need to get started, including the state incorporation fee of $102.
+Our incorporation services starts at $99 plus state fees and includes everything you need to get started.
 When you purchase our Wyoming corporate services, you will receive your articles of incorporation, certificate of incorporation, organizational meeting minutes, bylaws, share subscription agreement, and share certificate.
 This fee does not include your federal tax identification number (FEIN).

 This package is ideal for e-commerce or other industries with little chance of facing creditor problems or lawsuits.
 It's primarily for companies just starting out that have yet to see significant revenue.